Priya-2310/PowerBI-Projects/README.md

 👩‍💻 About the Author

-Aspiring Data Analyst with experience in Excel, Power BI, and ongoing training in SQL & Python (CodeBasics Bootcamp).
-Focused on building strong data visualization and storytelling skills.
+Aspiring Data Analyst currently learning Power BI, SQL, and Python.
+Focused on building strong data visualization and storytelling skills through real-world projects.

 ⭐ If you liked this project

-Feel free to ⭐ star this repository — it helps me grow as a data analyst!
+Please ⭐ star this repository — it motivates me to create more projects!